deaov/finalproject/output_github.md

 each survey year.
 One data frame will have, for each respondent, whether or not they were using a modern method of contraception at each month over the 80 months prior to the survey.
-Similarly, the other data frame will record, for each respondent, whether or not they were within the first year postpartum within a each month.
-I do this process for each survey year separately and will then join the six dataframes into two dataframes, one for postpartum observations for all survey years and the other for contraceptive use observations for all survey years.
+Similarly, the other data frame will record, for each respondent, whether or not at a given month they were within the first year postpartum.
+I complete this process for each survey year separately and will then join the six data frames into two data frames, one for postpartum observations for all survey years and the other for contraceptive use observations for all survey years.
 Once I’ve completed this step, I will calculate the postpartum contraceptive use rate for each month using the weights provided for the sampling units.
 I will graph these monthly rates for each district with visualizations for the month of the intervention in that district and will use smoothing to try to visualize differences in patterns/trends before and after the intervention took place.
 I will also plot each intervention district with the comparison districts.

 # Results